-The best way to test new version of the API is by setting the version in a HTTP header.
-That way you can check what has changed and see whether it is compatible with your code or whether you need to make a change before adopting the new version
+The best way to test new versions of the API is by setting the version in a HTTP header.
+That way you can check what has changed and see whether it is compatible with your code, or whether you need to make a change before adopting the new version.

-Yes, if you select a new version for your app and you discover an issue you can switch back to an older version if you want.
+Yes, if you select a new version for your app and you discover an issue you can switch back to an older version.

 You can start by setting the version via the HTTP header.
-This way you can ship code to production which change the version and any new code needed at the same time.
-Once this is working in production you can change the version in your app and then remove the headers if you like
+This way you can ship code to production which changes the version and any new code needed at the same time.
+Once this is working in production you can change the version in your app and then remove the headers if you like.

-For OAuth apps, this setting will also dictate which version your clients will be using.
-All access tokens granted via OAuth (even those granted before the change) will use the version that you have specified in your app settings and/or HTTP header.
+For OAuth apps, this setting also dictates which version your clients use.
+All access tokens granted via OAuth (even those granted before the change) use the version that you have specified in your app settings and/or HTTP header.

-Yes, you can, but the header version in the API request will override the version selected in the app.
+Yes, but the header version in the API request will override the version selected in the app.

 The change log is the best place to find information on the different versions and the changes they contain.
-We will highlight breaking changes in the change log clearly so you are aware of version which may require you to make a change on your end
+We will highlight breaking changes in the change log clearly so you are aware of versions that may require you to make a change on your end.

-Usually yes, but there may be situation related to security updates which are mandatory.
+Usually, but there may be security updates which necessitate mandatory changes.
 In these cases we will attempt to minimize any impact on older versions.
-For example, if we have to remove an attribute we will do that in the new version and may only change the value in older versions so as to minimize the impact until you upgrade to the newer version
+For example, if we have to remove an attribute we will do that in the new version and may only change the value in older versions so as to minimize the impact until you upgrade to the newer version.